AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

 **User Interface**
+There is no specific folder for the UI in this repo, as it is in a separate git repo.
-UI With Dummy Data is available at: [https://tarantaino-mockup.vercel.app/](https://tarantaino-mockup.vercel.app/) The Git Repo for the UI is available at: [https://github.com/kvrancic/tarantaino-mockup](https://github.com/kvrancic/tarantaino-mockup)
+- The UI With Dummy Data is available at: [https://tarantaino-mockup.vercel.app/](https://tarantaino-mockup.vercel.app/)
+- The Git Repo for the UI is available at: [https://github.com/kvrancic/tarantaino-mockup](https://github.com/kvrancic/tarantaino-mockup)

+**Hand-ins**
+This folder contains for the respective milestones:
+- All reports in the `reports` folder.
+- Any other documents (such as screenshots of running steps in the project, or graphs of the architecture of the project) in the `references` folder.

 **Data**
 We gathered a dataset of 11 million computed tag-movie relevance scores from a pool of 1,100 tags applied to 10,000 movies.
 The dataset, approximately 41MB in size, was collected from the following sources: "MovieLens Tag Genome Dataset 2014" in `https://grouplens.org/datasets/movielens/` .
 We have stored it in a private Google Cloud Bucket (see Data Pipeline Containers section below for setup instructions).

-**Notebooks/Reports**
+**Notebooks**
-This folder contains code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.
+These folders contain code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

 ## EDA notebook
 From `notebooks/eda.ipynb`, we performed exploratory data analysis (EDA) on the dataset to understand its structure and content.
 The EDA revealed that: